In this guide I will disassemble a HP Compaq 8510p notebook PC and remove all main parts.

 Remove five screws securing the display hinges (two from the left hinge and three from the right hinge).

-Remove four screws securing the display hinges on the back of the laptop.
+Remove four screws securing the display hinges on the back.

 Remove the LCD screen (display) assembly.